linyc253/NEGFtrans/README.md

     This is the THIRD layer of the code.
 Containing most of the subroutine that dealing with math formula (e.g. matrix inverse).
 These subroutines may be use as a tool in other code as well.
 The logic of the naming is similar to `grid.f90`.

+1. global.f90

+    This file store the global variable (physical constants) and type definition.

-# Compile
+# Installation
 Here are some information about environment setting.
 To successfully compile the program.
 The system might need to have the following compiler/library installed.

 1. gfortran:

     GNU compiler is suggested for my code.
-For those who want to use PGI or Intel compiler, some modification is required, so I strongly suggest you to use GNU Fortran to compile it.
+For those who want to use PGI or Intel compiler, some modification of code is required, so I strongly suggest you to use GNU Fortran to compile it.

 1. OpenMPI: